shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 This is it.
 This is the part where he pushes her.
 It was so obvious that he wasn’t going to let her escape.
 But what choice did she have?
 Once she crossed the river, she was at their mercy.

+But Fisher’s outstretched hand didn’t push her.
+Instead, it pointed.
 “If you go in there…” Fisher pointed to a cave that went right behind the waterfall.
 It was dark, save for the light refracting off the falling water.
 It was beautiful, actually.
 The waterfall created mesmerizing lines that danced on the walls.
 “You can’t get back over to this side.
 You have to go out the other end.
 This is where we part ways, at least for now.
 Stay safe.”

 ‘Nic looked at him, then to the cave.
 She winced.
 She shivered.
+This was all very… dangerous.
+How could she be sure she could make it across?

 “Hey, it’s ok.
 If you want, I can hand you this rock.”
 Fisher placed a rock in her hand.
 It had a string tied around it that led to his pole.
 “If you fall, I can pull you back up.
 Sound good?”